-· · · · · · · Unit Title L3S3 Plan Professional Development Level 3 3 Credit Value 3 Guided Learning Hours 15 Lea arning Outcomes Asses ssment Criteria 1.
-Understand the 1.1 Explain why continuing professional development (CPD) is opportunities available for important for sales professionals opportunities for 1.2 Explain the opportunities available for professional professional development development in sales roles in the sales role 1.3 Describe how to negotiate and agree personal development 2.
-Be able to create a 2.1 Assess personal strengths and development needs in personal professional relation to a sales role development plan 2.2 Produce a personal development plan 2.3 Implement the personal development plan to meet personal development objectives 2.4 Review progress towards the achievement of personal development objectives
+Unit Title L3S3 Plan Professional Development Unit Ofqual ref.no.
+Y/651/0356 vel  3 dit Value 3 ided Learning Hours 15 Irning Outcomes Asses ssment Criteria Understand the 1.1 Explain why continuing professional development (CPD) is opportunities available for important for sales professionals opportunities for 1.2 Explain the opportunities available for professional professional development development in sales roles in the sales role 1.3 Describe how to negotiate and agree personal development Be able to create a 2.1 Assess personal strengths and development needs in personal professional relation to a sales role development plan 2.2 Produce a personal development plan 2.3 Implement the personal development plan to meet personal development objectives 2.4 Review progress towards the achievement of personal development objectives it Ofqual ref.no. rel ided Learning Hours inning Outcomes Understand the opportunities available for opportunities for professional development in the sales role Be able to create a personal professional it Ofqual ref.no.Y/651rel3idit Value3ided Learning Hours15ining OutcomesAssesUnderstand the opportunities available for opportunities for professional development in the sales role1.1Be able to create a personal professional development plan2.1Z.3

-Addition Additional Information Unit purpose and aims To enable learners to understand the opportunities available for opportunities for professional development in the sales role.
+Additional Information Unit purpose and aims To enable learners to understand the opportunities available for opportunities for professional development in the sales role.
 Learners will create a personal professional development plan based on an assessment of their strengths and development areas.
-Details of the relationship between the unit and apprenticeship standards Level 3 IT Technical Salesperson Apprenticeship S11 Is able to provide evidence to demonstrate where they have used appropriate tools and techniques to effectively plan and manage Ofqual s of the unit within the ubject/sector ation system their time.
-15.4 - Marketing and Sales ve Content 1. professionals a The range of d all levels of con The types of operation of the types of operation of the types of operational training professional between the types of types of the types of types of the types of typ professionals and the benefits that it has for individuals, teams and organisations The range of development opportunities that are available to sales professionals at all levels of competence The types of opportunities that sales professionals can access, e.g., in-house and external training, coaching, shadowing, self-study, mentoring, projects, professional bodies, volunteering, qualifications etc. 2.
-How to identif role requirement How to identify the sources of information that are available to understand sales role requirements, e.g., job descriptions, job specifications, competence frameworks, standards of performance etc.
+Details c of the relationship Level 3 IT Technical Salesperson Apprenticeship betweer n the unit and S11 apprenticeship standards Is able to provide evidence to demonstrate where they have used appropriate tools and techniques to effectively plan and manage their time.
+Location of the unit within the 15.4 - Marketing and Sales Ofqual s ubject/sector ation system ve Content 1. professionals aThe range of d The reasons why continuing professional development (CPD) is important for sales professionals and the benefits that it has for individuals, teams and organisations The range of development opportunities that are available to sales professionals at The types of o external traini professional b all levels of competence The types of opportunities that sales professionals can access, e.g., in-house and external training, coaching, shadowing, self-study, mentoring, projects, professional bodies, volunteering, qualifications etc. 2.
+The ways that personal development opportunities can be negotiated 2. role requireme How to identify the sources of information that are available to understand sales role requirements, e.g., job descriptions, job specifications, competence frameworks, standards of performance etc. development The tools and techniques that can be used to assess personal strengths and development needs, e.g., personal SWOT analysis, gap analysis, online assessment tools such as ISP's Sales Competency Assessment (SCA), 360 feedback etc.

-• The tools and techniques that can be used to assess personal strengths and development needs, e.g., personal SWOT analysis, gap analysis, online assessment tools such as ISP's Sales Competency Assessment (SCA), 360 feedback etc. • How to write SMART objectives based on identified needs (specific, measurable, achievable, realistic and time-bound) • The components of a professional development plan, e.g., objectives, target dates, activities, resources, people involved, progress tracking etc. • The different methods that can be used for personal development, e.g., open courses, internal e-learning, self-directed learning, webinars, podcasts, online videos, TED talks, massive open online courses (MOOCs), on the job training etc. • How to match learning needs and objectives with the opportunities available • Why it is important to review progress towards the achievement of goals regularly • How and when to review progress, and update development plans • The people who can help with progress reviews
+I • How to write SMART objectives based on identified needs (specific, measurable, achievable, realistic and time-bound) • The components of a professional development plan, e.g., objectives, target dates, activities, resources, people involved, progress tracking etc. • The different methods that can be used for personal development, e.g., open courses, internal e-learning, self-directed learning, webinars, podcasts, online videos, TED talks, massive open online courses (MOOCs), on the job training etc. • How to match learning needs and objectives with the opportunities available • Why it is important to review progress towards the achievement of goals regularly • How and when to review progress, and update development plans • The people who can help with progress reviews